-I am a fourth-year RTG doctoral fellow at UC Santa Barbara.
+I am a fifth-year doctoral candidate at UC Santa Barbara.
 My advisor is Xianzhe Dai.

 My interests center around spin geometry and index theory.
 At present, I would like to understand the application of heat kernel techniques to moduli spaces of flat G-principal bundles over manifolds of dimension greater than two.

 The Kirillov Formula in Equivariant Index Theory

 Advancement Talk, Aug 6 2015.

 Suppose that a Lie group G acts on a closed, oriented Riemannian manifold M by orientation preserving isometries, and suppose that this action extends to a Clifford module E/M with associated Dirac operator D. The kernel of D forms a finite-dimensional representation of G, and the local equivariant index theorem computes the Z2-graded character of this representation as the integral of certain characteristic classes of E/M. In a neighborhood of the identity of G, this result admits an elegant reformulation in the language of equivariant differential forms.
 This is the content of the Kirillov formula.
 In this presentation, I will derive the Kirillov formula from the equivariant index theorem and the localization formula for equivariant differential forms.

 Universals and LimitsExpository talk for the UCSB Graduate Category Theory Seminar, Nov 19 2014.